Abundant Art is a cross-arts platform celebrating intercultural creative practice among diverse communities.

 Why Abundant Art-Our story

-In today’s world where people have little time to pause, reflect and connect meaningfully, art and culture are the catalysts in changing attitudes, amplifying connections.
-It can help us rediscover our roots, connect with local communities and reignite the desire to achieve.
-Connecting with art or doing something creative improves mental health and well-being.
+In today’s fast-paced world, people often have little time to pause, reflect, and connect meaningfully.
+We believe that art and culture are catalysts for changing attitudes and amplifying connections.
+They help us rediscover our roots, connect with local communities, and reignite the desire to achieve.
+Engaging with art or pursuing creative endeavours improves mental health and well-being.
 Art inspires people to realize the beauty within and all around us.
-We aim to tap into that positive energy generated through art.
+At Abundant Art, we aim to tap into that positive energy generated through artistic expression.

-With this in mind, we created Abundant Art and Abundant Art Gallery, to allow bright young minds to access this transformative space and enrich their lives, take up art and culture-based creative careers and drive social and community impact.
+We created Abundant Art to provide a transformative space for the communities, enrich lives, encourage art and culture-based creative careers, and drive social and community impact.

 About Abundant Art Gallery

 In 2018 Abundant Art branched out to fine arts and launched Abundant Art gallery – an online curated art gallery focusing on promoting contemporary art.
-We produce original artworks (paintings and sculptures) through art camps and promote them through our online gallery to collectors and art lovers.
-We also curate physical exhibitions.
+We started by producing original artworks (paintings and sculptures) through art camps in India and promoting them through our online gallery as well as curated physical exhibitions to collectors and art lovers .
+We are currently working on expanding this initiative through collaborations with local artists.

-On the educational side Abundant Art Gallery supports Abundant Art in delivering work experience and internship programmes in the further education sector focussed on fine arts and digital arts.
-We nurture, inspire and support talent from diverse communities, backgrounds, and demographics with the required resources to create new opportunities.
+Abundant Art Gallery supports Abundant Art in it’s educational projects, delivering work experience and internship programmes in the further education sector focussed on fine arts and digital arts.
+We nurture, inspire and support talent from diverse communities, backgrounds, and demographics through skill development and creating new opportunities.

 Meet The Team